anmol-tripathi/Internet_of_Things_Workshop_at_NirmaUniversity/README.md

 5. Go again to <b>Tools -> Board</b> and select "<i>NodeMCU 1.0 (ESP-12E Module)</i>".

-Once you complete all the steps you are ready to start programming on the <b>NodeMCU</b>.
+Once you complete all the steps, you are ready to start programming on the <b>NodeMCU</b>.

 ## Hello Arduino
 Here is your first Arduino IDE code of LED blink on ESP8266 board.